IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 - A description of the file.
 - The "File Path" of the file, indicating which folder the file should be uploaded to within the dataset.
 - Whether or not the file is restricted.
-- Wheather or not the file skips tabular ingest
+- Whether or not the file skips tabular ingest.

 Note that when a Dataverse instance is configured to use S3 storage with direct upload enabled, there is API support to send a file directly to S3.
 This is more complex and is described in the :doc:`/developers/s3-direct-upload-api` guide.